Netflix/pollyjs/docs/testing-frameworks/mocha.md

 });
 ```

-### Explicitly Register beforeEach and afterEach
+## Test Hook Ordering

+If you find yourself getting the following error during a test run:

-`You are trying to access an instance of Polly that is no longer available` errors that occur during test runs are triggered by accessing `this.polly` after the instance has been destroyed.
+!> _You are trying to access an instance of Polly that is no longer available._

+Then this is due to accessing `this.polly` after the instance has been stopped and destroyed.
-This is typically within an `afterEach` hook or inadvertently within an `async` method or `Promise` that settled after your tests finished.
+Typically, this occurs within an `afterEach` hook or inadvertently within an `async` method or `Promise` that settled after your tests finished.

-The former we'll walk you through fixing.
-The latter is a bug in your test code where you'll need to await some async task.
+We'll walk you through fixing the former while the latter is usually a bug in your test code where you'll need to await some async task.

-`setupMocha` can be invoked as a function or accessed as an object with two methods: `setupPolly.beforeEach` and `setupPolly.afterEach`.
+`setupMocha` can be invoked as a function or accessed as an object with two methods: `setupMocha.beforeEach` and `setupMocha.afterEach`.
 Typically most will only need to know of `setupMocha()` however, in your case you'll need finer control of when these two hooks fire.
 By default, Mocha registers these hooks as FIFO (first-in, first-out).
-Instead of calling `setupPolly()`, register these two hooks separately, and in the order that fits within your test, as shown below.
+Instead of calling `setupMocha()`, register these two hooks separately,
+and in the order that fits within your test, as shown below.

 ```js
 import { setupMocha as setupPolly } from '@pollyjs/core';